 The state forest has a network of trails over diverse terrain, good for hours of hiking.
 Even the Appalachian Trail passes through, close to the pond, and meets the loop trail at the south end of Benedict, following the trail Northeast through some white cedar and the lovely ground-creeping partridgeberry.
 After crossing a wooden bridge and passing an old stone wall it veers off to the right.

 In spring the shoreline and woods beyond are alive with birds, and in late May and June extensive thickets of mountain laurel and azalea provide a colorful backdrop that is breathtaking.
-And on a calm morning, their reflection in the water is a delight to visitors especially those sporting a camera.

 As the season progresses through to the latter part of summer, the once inconspicuous blueberry bushes come alive with bunches of blueberries free for the picking, and this year apparently saw a bumper crop -- enough for many pickers, animal and human, and the birds too.